Skip to main content

 Some courts charge a fee for a consent order.
 Ask your landlord to cover this fee as part of your agreement.

-If you withdraw your case without a consent order you will not get a refund of your court fee and may have to pay your landlord's legal costs.
+If you withdraw your case without a consent order, you will not get a refund of your court fee.
+You might have to pay your landlord's legal costs.

 If you refuse a reasonable offer and continue with a court hearing, the judge could order you to pay some of your landlord's costs.